whaleymar/whalengine/README.md

 # unnamed engine
-A WIP 2D game framework written in C++ with OpenGL and GLFW, backed by a simple Entity Component System
+A WIP 2D game framework written in C++ with OpenGL and SDL, backed by a simple Entity Component System

 # To Do

 ## Current Goal:

-## Graphics
-- glfw -> sdl (for text and audio)
+- text and audio systems

 ## Systems
 - sound\*